CEN-Smart/AirBnB_clone_v2/README.md

-A readme file for the group project done by
+A readme file for the 0x03.
+AirBnB clone - Deploy static task

- Nnanna Echi and Augustus